pjambet/redis-in-ruby/content/post/chapter-1-basic-server.md

 => #<TCPServer:fd 10, AF_INET6, ::, 2000> # Note that fd value might be different on your system.
 ```

-We'll spend more time digging into what these values mean, but for now let's just very briefly look at what we have
-here:
+Let's take look at what these values after `TCPServer:` mean:

 *`fd 10`*

-`fd` stands for File Descriptor, if you're interested you can see all the descriptors used by a process on
-macOS with the `lsof` tool: `lsof -p <process id>`.
-We can use `pgrep` to get the process id (often called pid) of the
-`irb` session we started the server from.
-There was only one result on my machine, 86096, but if you have more than
-`irb` sessions running, you can use ps aux <pid> to get more info about a specific process, like its start timestamp for
-instance.
-This is what the last line looked like for me, and we can see that there is an open file with the value 10 for
+`fd` stands for File Descriptor, if you're interested you can see all the descriptors used by a process on macOS with the `lsof` tool: `lsof -p <process id>`.
+We can use `pgrep` to get the process id (often called pid) of the `irb` session we started the server from.
+There was only one result on my machine, 86096, but if you have more than one `irb` session running, you can use `ps aux <pid>` to get more info about a specific process, like its start timestamp for instance.
+This is what the last line looked like for me, and we can see that there is an open file with the value 10 for FD.
-FD.

 ``` bash
 [...]